Painting Tips: Painting Applications

 Brushes - Here is a list of the common brushes and their use:

-Natural short bristle brushes - These are recommended for alkyd gloss enamels and polyurethane finishes.
-The brush chosen should be stockier, yet full in bristle as it can be controlled better than a long bristle brush.
-Ideal applications include doors and trim.
+- Natural short bristle brushes - These are recommended for alkyd gloss enamels and polyurethane finishes.

 Good quality paintbrushes are a wise investment.
 When finished painting, never allow the brush to dry out.
 Soak the brush in the recommended solvent, and then wash in warm soapy water or mild detergent.
 Finally, rinse in cold water, comb natural bristle brushes straight with a brush comb, and then hang from the handle to dry.
 Brushes should be stored hanging.